SODALITE-EU/semantic-reasoner/README.md

 The repository contains the Maven modules for the Semantic Reasoner component of SODALITE.
 More specifically:

-- `semantic-reasoner`: parent module (pom)  that encapsulates two sub-modules
+- `semantic-reasoner`: parent module (pom)  that encapsulates three sub-modules
     1. `reasoner-api`: The reasoner's REST API (war)
     2. `reasoning-engine`: The reasoning infrastructure and application API (jar)
+    3.  `tosca-mapper `: The mapper from tosca to exchange format

 ## Prerequisites
 This module depends on: